Sergiu P. Pașca: Research

-Pașca is the co-director of the CSHL Workshop on autism spectrum disorders.
+At Stanford, Pașca teaches neural development and principles of drug discovery in neuroscience.
+Pașca is also the co-director of the CSHL Workshop on autism spectrum disorders.

+In 2022, he gave a TED talk at the Vancouver event describing the potential of human cellular models to understand disease.

 Honors

-Pașca is a New York Stem Cell Foundation Roberston Stem Cell Investigator, a Chan Zuckerberg Initiative Ben Barres Investigator and a CZ BioHub Investigator.
+Pașca is a Chan Zuckerberg Initiative Ben Barres Investigator and a CZ BioHub Investigator.
+He was a New York Stem Cell Foundation Roberston Stem Cell Investigator.
 His researched activity gained him several awards: